Interest-Free Deals in Australia: Hidden Costs & Smart Alternatives

 Equal instalments

-You repay the balance evenly across the period.
+You repay the purchase evenly across the promotional period.

 Minimum repayments